L-Christine/perscholas-Capstone-Project-Task-Management-App/README.md

 ## Description

-This is a simple to-do list app, where a user can sign up, log in and add tasks to the task board.
+This is a simple to-do list app, where a user can sign up, log in, log out and add tasks to the task board.

 Add a task to the blank textbox and press submit button.
 This will make a list of tasks.
 You can add, edit, or delete the tasks.